 - Work in California’s Health Corps or CAL MAT, as designated by the State

 For the purposes of this program, “healthcare facility” does not include in-home support services.

 - Have tested positive for COVID-19 as a result of exposure during your work at a facility (and do not need to be hospitalized), or be exposed to COVID-19 through close contact with clients, patients, residents, or coworkers that either have:

-For this purpose, close contact is 6 feet or less for a cumulative total of 15 minutes or longer over a 24 hour period, with or without personal protective equipment (PPE).
+For this purpose, close contact is 6 feet or less for a cumulative total of 15 minutes or longer over a 24 hour period.

 - Live with other people